desimaniac/docs/enable_igpu_on_hetzner.md

-Look for `Kernel driver in use: i915`:
+You can also check by running the following command and seeing `Kernel driver in use: i915`.

 ```
 $ sudo lspci -v -s $(lspci | grep VGA | cut -d" " -f 1)